How To Successfully Switch Banks

 Unfortunately, switching to a new financial institution isn't exactly a quick process.
 You'll probably need to keep both accounts open for a few weeks or a month to make sure that everything is moved over properly.

 Another thing: Don't forget about the IRS!
-If you're waiting for a tax refund (which can take weeks or months) you'll want to leave the account open until you receive the money.
+If you're waiting for a tax refund (which can take weeks or months), leave the account open until you receive the money.

 If you've gone 30 days or more without any transactions on the old bank account, and you can't think of anything that might be pending out there, then you are likely safe to withdraw the remaining funds and close your old account.